Maple Syrup Urine Disease: Symptoms, Causes and Treatment Options

 • Genetic testing to identify specific mutations

-Treatment of Maple Syrup Urine Disease
+What are the Treatment Options for Maple Syrup Urine Disease?

 Acute Management